-Raytheon maintains offices in nearly 20 countries and has established global companies to serve customers Australia, Spain, France, Germany, Canada, and the UK.
-The company sells products and services to customers in 80 nations, although the US accounts for about three-fourths of sales (with the Asia-Pacific and Middle East and North Africa regions each bringing in an additional 10%).
+Raytheon maintains offices in nearly 20 countries and has established global companies to serve customers Australia, Germany, the US, and the UK.
+The company sells products and services to customers in 80 nations, although the US accounts for about 70% of net sales.

 Sales and Marketing

 The US government accounted for 68% of Raytheon's sales in 2015.
 While it consistently counts among its customers the US Department of Defense (DoD), the Federal Bureau of Investigation (FBI), and NASA, as well as members of the US military and US intelligence communities, Raytheon also has some key international customers.
 The company has contracts with South Korea to provide air and missile defense systems, with Japan for training, Saudi Arabia for surveillance systems, and Australia for joint standoff weapons.
 Other main global clients include Finland, Germany, Taiwan, and the United Arab Emirates.